peteroupc/peteroupc.github.io/bernoulli.md

         3. Flip the _&lambda;_ input coin until a flip returns 1 or the coin is flipped _N_ times, whichever comes first.
 Return 0 if _N_ is greater than 0 and any of the flips, including the last, returns 1.
         4. Add 1 to _j_.
     2. Return 1.
 - In case 3, rewrite the _z_ parameter as a sum of positive numbers.
-For each number, run either case 1 or case 2 (depending on how the number is written) of this algorithm with that component as the parameter.
+For each number, run either case 1 or case 2 (depending on how the number is written) of this algorithm with that number as the parameter.
 If any of these runs returns 0, return 0; otherwise, return 1.

 > **Notes:**
 >